 - Pearl Creek Nordic Park: Non-motorized trails.
 Low-lying trails wet in summer.
 Groomed for skiing by volunteers in winter.
 Here’s a community-run website with several maps, and here’s a map from the borough.

 - Rosie Creek area trails: Forestry roads/trails in the Rosie Creek area of the Tanana Valley State Forest just west of Fairbanks.
 In winter many of these trails are groomed by organizers of the Tanana River Challenge with equipment from the skijor group.
 Contact either to donate your time or money to help out.
+Here’s another good map created for a project slated for summer 2021.

 - Skyline Ridge Park: Has several non-motorized, multi-use trails.
 (Motorized use is not allowed, even on the wider main ridge trail.)

 - Skarland / Pearl Creek Park trail map: Skarland Trail connects Pearl Creek Nordic Park and the UAF trails; please respect classic skiing tracks in winter.
 For grooming/maintenance donation make check out to “Pearl Creek Community Park Fund” and send it to Tako Raynolds, 1819 Muskox Trail, Fairbanks, AK 99709-6626.
+(Here’s a PDF version of the Skarland Trail.)

 - Tanana Lakes Recreation Area: Multi-use trails, motorized and non-motorized, winter and summer, on the southern edge of Fairbanks.
 (See the winter and summer brochures.)